wiard/punkbank/README.md

-# Umeko🔶 fiercely🔶🔶🔶 discoveringTRUE value on Bitmaps🔷💍💎💍🔷 through Parceling🔶💎💠💎🔶🔶💎💠💎🔶🔶💎💠💎🔶🔶💎💠💎🔶
+# Umeko🔶 fiercely🔶🔶🔶 discoveringTRUE value on Bitmaps🔷💍💎💍🔷 through The latest Whitepaper of Bitoshi Blockamoto🔶💎💠💎🔶🔶💎💠💎🔶🔶💎💠💎🔶🔶💎💠💎🔶
 Umeko, a brand built on Bitmap🔷💎🔷(And discovering JAPAN at the same time{with @NFTSistersJAPAN})

 # Diamond Code Marvels in the Parcel.Bitmap.Element World
-These are the amazing pieces of diamond code that stand for thousands of years on the parcel.bitmap.element world.
+These are the amazing pieces of diamond code that stand for thousands of years on the parcel.district.bitmap world.
 - [Go to the Marvels of Parcels: the Diamond Codelines](/docs/codebase.md)
 - [Have the story at the brink of you eyeballs: The GLASS](/docs/story.md)
 - [Why not have a glimpse at all these amazing POSSIBILITIES: The TREASURE](/docs/usecases.md)